mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of a tree if it has no parents, and _intermediate_ if it has both children and parents.
-The _descendants_ of a node are that node's children, and the descendants of its children, and we say a tree _contains_ a node if that node is a descendant of the root of, or the root of, the tree.
+The _descendants_ of a node are that node's children, and the descendants of its children, and we say a tree _contains_ a node if that node is a descendant of the root of the tree, or if the node itself is the root of the tree.
 Nodes are _siblings_ if they share the same parent.

 A _subtree_ of a tree is the tree given by any node (the _head_ of the subtree) and its descendants.
 The _size_ of a tree or subtree is the